Best Smart Thermostat

-In June, Honeywell introduced the Lyric, a $279 thermostat that’s expected to hit stores in August.
+In June, Honeywell introduced the Lyric, a $279 thermostat.
 Honeywell has clearly taken some cues from Nest for their latest thermostat: The Lyric also has a round, minimalist design, and a few similar features like a proximity sensor and the ability to adjust temperatures based on outside weather.
 But it’s also different in some crucial ways: instead of using algorithms to learn the owner’s heating/cooling preferences, owners have to tell the Lyric what to do.
 It knows whether the owner is home or away based on the location of their smartphone and will shut down to conserve energy if no one is home, or turn on when he or she is a set distance away.
 This is the same idea that GE’s new Quirky + Aros “smart” air conditioner uses, and we don’t think this is nearly as useful or efficient as Nest’s approach.

 On the positive side, Gizmodo said installation was “generally foolproof.”
 And then there’s the possibility is that you’ll be able to control it via Apple’s forthcoming Home app for iOS 8 since Honeywell was announced as a partner (while Google-owned Nest was not).
 CNET has also gotten a look at the Lyric and they found its software to be somewhat buggy.
 “While the Lyric has a ton of potential, the app needs some major updates to make its usability and performance on par with the Nest,” they say.
-We’re planning on taking a look at the Lyric too, but it’s not looking like it’s going to be unseating the Nest as our pick just yet.
+Now that the Lyric is available, we will be testing it ourselves.
+But based on these early reviews it’s not looking like it’ll be unseating the Nest as our pick just yet.

 Nest also introduced its Works With Nest program in early summer.
 It means makers of other devices and software from cars to activity trackers will be able to communicate with a Nest thermostat and (ideally) save energy.
 Mercedes Benz, Logitech, Whirlpool, Jawbone, IFTTT, and, naturally, Google, are the first companies announced, with plans for things like your car letting your Nest know when you’re almost home, your Jawbone UP telling your Nest you’re awake, and so on so that the heat and a/c are only on at the most necessary times.
 Once these partnerships come to fruition we’ll check in on how useful they are.